 But boy was I wrong!

-The more we’ve worked with impact organizations and the more time we’ve spent in digital marketing, the more we’ve seen exactly how much a clearly articulated, thoughtfully expressed brand matters—especially for nonprofits.
+The more we’ve worked with impact organizations and the more time we’ve spent in digital marketing and nonprofit website strategy, the more we’ve seen exactly how much a clearly articulated, thoughtfully expressed brand matters—especially for impact organizations.

 A strong brand multiplies your impact, frees up critical resources to do more of the good work you’re already doing, and ensures that your nonprofit has an identity that lasts beyond any single project or grant.
 From your website to email newsletters to print marketing, communicating your mission through brand is what empowers others to join you.